Explore In-Context Segmentation via Latent Diffusion Models: Method

 where the noise scheduler determines $t$.

-Similar to Ref LDM-Seg-f, the ICS model $f$ takes as input the latent variable $z_t$ and the instructions $\tau$, but outputs the estimation of the noise rather than the pseudo mask.
+Similar to LDIS-1, the ICS model $f$ inputs the latent variable $z_t$ and the instructions $\tau$, but outputs the estimation of the noise rather than the pseudo mask.
 We also adopt L2 loss as follows:

-To minimize the randomness brought by initial noise, strengthen the guidance of in-context instructions, and maintain the consistency between the outputs and the queries, we adopt classifier-free guidance (CFG)~\cite{ho2022classifier}.
-In the training stage, the query latent $z_q$ and condition $\tau$ are randomly set to null embedding with probability $p=0.05$.
+To reduce the randomness caused by initial noise, enhance the influence of in-context instructions, and ensure consistency between outputs and queries, we employ classifier-free guidance (CFG)~\cite{ho2022classifier}.
+The query latent $z_q$ and condition $\tau$ are randomly set to null embedding with probability $p=0.05$ in the training stage.